-The National Transport Authority have integrated all recommendations arising from the SEA and AA processes into the Integrated Implementation Plan, facilitating compliance of the Plan with various European and National legislation and Guidelines relating to the protection of the environment and the achievement of sustainable development.
+The National Transport Authority are integrating all recommendations arising from the SEA and AA processes into the Strategy (see Section 9 of this report), facilitating compliance of the Strategy with various European and National legislation and Guidelines relating to the protection of the environment and the achievement of sustainable development.

-Implementation of the Plan will contribute towards efforts to achieve a number of the 17 Sustainable Development Goals65 of the 2030 Agenda for Sustainable Development, which were adopted by world leaders in 2015 at a United Nations Summit and came into force in 2016.
+Implementation of the Strategy will contribute towards efforts to achieve a number of the 17 Sustainable Development Goals55 of the 2030 Agenda for Sustainable Development, which were adopted by world leaders in 2015 at a United Nations Summit and came into force in 2016.